 - Even though your residence in a continuing care retirement community is maintenance-free, the community does require maintenance.
 Entrance fees help provide capital funds for upkeep, enhancements, and the wide range of services, programs, and staff that a well-run community requires.
-The Asbury system includes seven CCRCs in four states and recently marked its 90th year in aging services.
-With Fitch-rated bonds and strong reserves, Asbury’s financial strength is an important benefit we bring to residents.
+Asbury has been serving seniors for close to a century, and has Fitch-rated bonds and strong financial reserves.

-- The service fee also includes continuing education programs, clubs, on-campus cultural events and regular trips to off-campus events and destinations, a fitness center and classes with certified staff, banking, and dining options for when you don’t want to cook.
+- The services fee also includes access to continuing education programs, clubs, on-campus cultural events and regular trips to off-campus events and destinations, a fitness center and classes with certified staff, banking, and dining options for when you don’t want to cook.

 A CCRC is designed for aging well, providing options and support that allow you to make the decisions that are best for you as you age.
 Because of this, a CCRC gives you more control over how your life will unfold.
 Many residents also consider the move a gift to their children, who will not face moving them in a crisis or managing their parents’ estate.

 Unexpected events are a fact of life.
 If you become ill, injured or require a hospital stay, you receive priority health care access and rehabilitative services in a place you know with providers you trust.
 Your residence will be waiting for you when you return.

 Support in a crisis